Bina Jaiswal

-Beena Jaiswal is a Nepalese politician, belonging to the Rastriya Prajatantra Party.
-She is currently serving as a member of the 2nd Federal Parliament of Nepal.
-In the 2022 Nepalese general election she was elected as a proportional representative from the Madheshi people category.
+Beena Jaiswal Kurmi is a Nepalese politician, belonging to the Rastriya Prajatantra Party.

+She has served as a member of the 2nd Federal Parliament of Nepal.
+In the 2022 Nepalese general election she was elected as a proportional representative from the Madheshi people category but right after 2025 Nepalese Gen Z protests and dissolution of 2nd Federal Parliament of Nepal.

+She contested for 2026 Nepalese general election from Parsa 2 but defeated.